jun2717-prog/game-revenue-decline-analysis/README.md

 ## Key Findings
 1. **Revenue declined 51.4%** over 13 years — from a peak of $83K/day (2011) to $40K (2022),
-   with partial recovery to $52K by 2024.
+   with partial recovery to $52K by 2024.(Revenue vs Session Duration by Year)
 2. **More users, less money** — Daily Active Users grew +55.6%, while revenue per user dropped 56.9% ($0.73 → $0.32).
 3. **Session duration is the root cause (r = 0.93)** — the strongest correlate with revenue.